PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * set the number of treads to 2 in wsgi daemon
   * set MaxRequestsPerChild
   * enabled KeepAlive for proxy sites
   * check filename FieldStorage when a param is treated as file